Image Inpainting via Iteratively Decoupled Probabilistic Modeling: Experiments

 \subsection{Comparisons to State-of-the-Art Methods}

-We thoroughly compare the proposed spatial diffusion model (SDM) with GANs-based models~\cite{li2022mat,zhao2020large,suvorov2021resolution,zhu2021image,zeng2021aggregated,yi2020contextual,yu2019free}, autoregressive models~\cite{wan2021high}, and denoising diffusion models~\cite{rombach2022high} in Table~\ref{tab:sota}.
+We thoroughly compare the proposed pixel spread model (PSM) with GANs-based models~\cite{li2022mat,zhao2020large,suvorov2021resolution,zhu2021image,zeng2021aggregated,yi2020contextual,yu2019free}, autoregressive models~\cite{wan2021high}, and denoising diffusion models~\cite{rombach2022high} in Table~\ref{tab:sota}.
 Although the last two lines have lately made notable progress even for commercial use, the majority of off-the-shelf techniques can only handle images with up to $256 \times 256$ resolution.
 We use publicly accessible models for $512 \times 512$ resolution and test them on the same masks to make a fair comparison.

-As shown in Table~\ref{tab:sota}, our SDM achieves the state-of-the-art performance on Places2 and CelebA-HQ benchmarks under both large and small mask settings.
+As shown in Table~\ref{tab:sota}, our PSM achieves the state-of-the-art performance on Places2 and CelebA-HQ benchmarks under both large and small mask settings.
 It can be seen that our method significantly performs better than the existing GANs-based models.
 Besides, even with only $20\%$ of the parameters of strong denoising diffusion model LDM~\cite{rombach2022high}, our method delivers superior results in terms of all metrics.
-For example, on the Places2 benchmark, our SDM brings about 1.1 improvement on FID and larger gains on P-IDS and U-ID under the large mask setup.
-As for the inference speed, our SDM costs nearly 250ms to obtain a $512 \times 512$ image, which is $10 \times$ faster than LDM ($\sim$3s).
+For example, on the Places2 benchmark, our PSM brings about 1.1 improvement on FID and larger gains on P-IDS and U-ID under the large mask setup.
+As for the inference speed, our PSM costs nearly 250ms to obtain a $512 \times 512$ image, which is $10 \times$ faster than LDM ($\sim$3s).
 Notably, our model is trained using far fewer samples (our 20M images vs. CoModGAN's~\cite{zhao2020large} 50M images).
 We observe that more extended training can further boost performance.
 All these results demonstrate the effectiveness of our method.

 We also provide visual comparisons in Fig.~\ref{fig:sota}.
 In a variety of scenes, our method generates more aesthetically pleasing textures with fewer artifacts when compared to existing methods.
 For instance, room layouts and building structures are better inpainted by our approach.
 More examples are provided in the supplementary materials.